 We truly believe that tour guides can be the make or break for guest experience and luckily, Roman was the perfect guide.
 From picking us up with a smile at 7 am (early for most), to guiding us through each stage of our day seamlessly, we always knew what was going on.
 This was definitely a huge plus after hearing other travellers complain about disorganisation and lack of communication on different tours.

-Corazon Travel and Tours efficiency and experience makes them a leading company who we’d definitely use again.
-Not only did they make us feel at ease, we felt that the tour was great value for money and took the stress out of figuring how to do the visit by ourselves.
+Corazon Travel and Tours efficiency and experience make them a leading company that we’d definitely use again.
+Not only did they make us feel at ease, we felt that the tour was great value for money and took the stress out of figuring out how to do the visit by ourselves.
 As well as offering tours to the Underground River, Corazon Travel and Tours also offers trips all over Palawan from Firefly Watching Night Cruises to the famous Island Hopping in El Nido.